 The big lingerie retailers are feeling the pressure of the growing popularity for smaller, independent lingerie brands.
 Smaller scale brands with a strong brand identity and authentic relationships with their customer base can be nimble and responsive in ways that larger underwear retailers can’t.
 Independent lingerie brands can gain a ‘cult brand’ notoriety where big brands are unable as they will have a long standing reputation that can be hard to shake if it seems ‘out of touch.’

-Brands from the UK including Bravissimo, Ann Summers and Boux Avenue are world renowned for their commitment to supplying well fitting bras.
+Lingerie brands from the UK are world renowned for their commitment to supplying well fitting bras.
 The shopping experience can be daunting as they offer so many varying styles and designs and colours, but this can also be a bonus as the options are so varied you are sure to find something that will work for you.
 Prices are usually lower as they buy larger volumes and benefit from the economies in scale where smaller underwear brands can’t necessarily compete.
 Larger retailers might cater to a wider range of sizes, and have more routes to market that the consumer can benefit from as the product is accessible on regular high streets and inside department stores and shopping centres.
 This exposure gives confidence to the customer, but takes away from the uniqueness.

-Small underwear businesses competing with global businesses such as Calvin Klein, Third Love, Aerie and Victoria’s Secret have a challenge.
+Small underwear businesses competing with global businesses such as Marks and Spencer, Calvin Klein, Third Love and Aerie have a challenge.
 Market share is dominated by brands with huge marketing spends and experience in retail, but as we have learnt since the Pandemic, these things seem less important as the retail landscape adapts to the new reality post Covid.
 Here is where small, independent lingerie stores offer brand experiences and customer communication that is of great value and in being smaller scale can turn and refocus strategy more easily.